ronaldconn/ronaldconn/README.md

 - 🌱 I’m currently learning **Node and React**

-- 👨‍💻 All of my projects are available at aaronclamp.netlify.app
+- 👨‍💻 All of my projects are available at <a href="aaronclamp.netlify.app">aaronclamp.netlify.app<a/>

 - 💬 Ask me about **javascript, mechanics, or swimming**